 - I help you to explore the personal and cultural meanings of health and disease.

 - I believe in patient-centered care and education.

 - I care about the environmental impact of my naturopathic practice.

 I have always been interested in people and plants in a broad context.
 My happiest childhood memories involve plants and trees and being outside, either cross-country skiing or canoeing on a quiet, clear lake on the Canadian shield.
 Throughout my life, I have always spent time gardening, growing flowers and food.
 Before even hearing about the existence of naturopathic medicine, I knew that I wanted to do something related to health, nature, and the environment.

 I went to Trent University, getting my B.A.
 Hons degree in Cultural Studies.
 Even then, I was most interested in the way health and disease are defined and represented in culture.
 In my academic studies, I focused on the complex sociocultural relationships between health, disease, gender, race, and sexuality.
-I developed a critical eye for the way we define what is healthy and what isn’t, especially in relation to women’s health conditions, like PMS and menopause.
+I developed a critical eye for the way we define what is healthy and what isn’t, especially in relation to specific health conditions like PMS and menopause and mental wellness.